MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-mobile-devices-warehouse.md

 </table>

 > [!NOTE]
-> You can as well use mobile device menu items like for example [_Mixed license plate receiving (and putaway)_](mixed-license-plate-receiving.md) which can get configured to use some of the above process flows imbedded in the process.
+> You can set up mobile device menu items (such as [*Mixed license plate receiving (and putaway)*](mixed-license-plate-receiving.md)) to embed some of the flows listed in the previous table in the process.

 ## Configure menu items to process existing work
 In addition to setting up menu items to create warehouse work, you can set up menu items to process work that has already been created.
 Set the **Mode** field to **Work**, and select the **Use existing work** option.
 Some additional options then become available on the **General** tab.
 You can control access to the menu item by assigning one or more work classes on the **Work class** FastTab.
 The work classes define the work that the menu item can process.
 The work class can also be used to grant access to specific user roles or to separate processing for different types of operations.
 The following table describes the options that are available.
 The option can be chosen under the **Directed by** field in the **Mobile device menu items** page.